reportportal/docs/src/md/src/LogDataInReportPortal/SoapUI.md

 ### Desktop SoapUI

-For configuring SoapUI agent user has to set the follows properties into project custom properties or set them via system variables.
+In order to configure the SoapUI agent the user has to set the follows properties into the project custom properties or set them via system variables.
 For example:

 [ ![Image](Images/soapui-properties.png) ](Images/soapui-properties.png)

-And in text format:
+Add in the following text format:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ java
 rp.username = andrei_ramanchuk